EQAR/deqar-docs/docs/architecture_data_model.md

 As a rule, objects already in the system should be identified to facilitate linking up.
 In other words:

 1. The **agency responsible** for the report and the **activity** to which it belongs *must be identified with any submission*.
-2. An identifier must be provided for each **provider** (higher education institution or alternative provider) covered by the report.
+2. An identifier must be provided for each **provider** (higher education institution or other provider) covered by the report.
 If provider records do not yet exist in DEQAR, information on them [must be provided separately](institution_data.md#how-to-provide-data) before reports can be submitted.
 3. In the case of **reports** and **programmes**, agencies are encouraged to provide local identifiers with each new submission of data in order to facilitate subsequent linking:

     - For reports, the agency can provide a local identifier with each new report submitted; the local identifier may be used to later update the report using CSV or JSON and may also help each agency to synchronise its local system with DEQAR.